timvieira/blog/content/sampling-without-replacement.md

 the same elements multiple times by sampling $m$ distinct elements.
 This is called a sampling *without replacement* (SWOR) scheme.
-Note that there is no unique sampling without replacement scheme; although, there does seem to be a *de facto* method (PPSWOR; which we won't be using in this post!).
+Note that there is no unique sampling without replacement scheme; although, there does seem to be a *de facto* method (more on that later).
 There are lots of ways to do sample without replacement, e.g., any point process over the universe will do as long as we can control the size.

 **An alternative formulation:** We can also formulate our estimation problem as seeking a sparse, unbiased approximation to a vector $\boldsymbol{x}$.
 We want